Introducing the CPC Board of Directors (2025-2027 & 2025-2029 Terms)

 Judy Joseph-Black

-Born in Vancouver and raised in Port Alberni, Judy has worked in sport in a myriad of positions over the past three decades.
+Born in Vancouver and raised in Port Alberni, Judy Joseph-Black has worked in sport in a myriad of positions over the past three decades.
 Most recently, she worked for the BC Games Society as an Event Manager, the Provincial Government as a sport consultant, managed the national women’s soccer team, owned her own sport communications company, was the executive director for Badminton BC, and the Sports Information Director for the University of Victoria athletic department.
-She is currently an Event Manager for the 55+ BC Games.
+She is currently retired, lending her sport administrative expertise to three boards.

 A self-admitted Games junkie, she was the Assistant Press Chief for Team Canada at the 2012 and 2008 Paralympic Games; media attaché for the 2000, 2002 and 2004 Paralympic Games; Team BC Communications Manager for several Canada and Western Canada Games and a member of the communications team for both the 1994 and 2006 Commonwealth Games.
 She has been an advocate for accessibility, inclusion, and equity her entire career and is passionate about using the power of sport to move the dial in these areas.

-She won the 1998 YMCA Women of Distinction Award for public relations and currently sits on the Board of Directors for the Canada Games Council, BC Wheelchair Sports Association, and the Gabriola Island Chamber of Commerce.
+She won the 1998 YMCA Women of Distinction Award for public relations and currently sits on the Board of Directors for the Canada Games Council, Sport BC, and the Canadian Paralympic Committee.
+She was recently awarded the King Charles III Coronation medal for her work with the Canada Games Council.

-Away from work, she loves walking the trails of Gabriola Island with her dog, Hooper, and enjoys playing rounds of golf with her old soccer cronies throughout the spring and summer.
+Away from work, she loves walking the trails of Gabriola Island with her dogs, Hooper and Holly, and enjoys playing rounds of golf with her old soccer cronies throughout the spring and summer.

 Peter Lawless

-Beyond sport, Peter is a well-respected litigator in the Health and Social Services Group of the Ministry of Justice and has broad experience with a wide range of litigation matters having spent more than a decade in a large Victoria, BC law firm where he was a partner.
-He has published articles on harassment and morality in sport and taught post-secondary courses in dispute resolution, civil procedure & drafting and ethics in sport.
+Beyond sport, Peter is a highly respected litigator with the BC Ministry of Attorney General where he leads the government’s litigation against the tobacco and opioids industries as well as other corporate wrongdoers.
+Appointed King’s Counsel in 2022, Peter has also published articles on harassment and morality in sport and taught post-secondary courses in dispute resolution, civil procedure & drafting, and ethics in sport.
 He is also a frequent presenter at Continuing Legal Education seminars.

 David Masse